 * Renewed safe-haven buying supports yen, Swiss franc

-* Chilean peso rebounds after near 5-year lows on China concerns
+* Chilean peso rebounds after near 5-year lows on China

 * Aussie dollar treads water as commodities pressured